twpride/three.cad/demo/user-guide.md

-Draw a two outline using lines and arcs

-Extrude the ouline into a 3d solid
+s

+Turn the shapes you drew into 3D solids

-combine multiple solids to form the part you desire
+Combine multiple solids to form more complex solids

 uplaod your design to a 3d printer

-navigation tips
+navigation tip

+offer to watch three video demos